Wrapped 0G (W0G) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped 0G Historical Price

-According to the latest data gathered on Wrapped 0G live price page, the current price of Wrapped 0G is 1.36USD.
+According to the latest data gathered on Wrapped 0G live price page, the current price of Wrapped 0G is 1.2USD.
 The circulating supply of Wrapped 0G(W0G) is

 In the past 24 hours, Wrapped 0G has shown a price movement of